 Work-related musculoskeletal disorders are the primary cause of work-related disability1-2.

-Sedentary work and sitting for extended periods have been linked to a number of health concerns, including the impact on MSK health.
+Sedentary work and sitting for extended periods have been linked to a number of health concerns, including the impact on musculoskeletal health.
 The impacts can be significant and contribute to greater risk of injury and pain, among others.

 - standing while on the phone or during lunch